derbyjs/derby-site/md/docs/derby-0.10/components/view-partials.md

 # View partials

-A component is created by associating a controller with a view, this page goes into more detail about how view partials relate to components.
-For more general concepts see the [template syntax](../views/template-syntax) documentation.
+This page goes into more detail about how view partials relate to components.
+For more general concepts, see the [template syntax](../views/template-syntax) documentation.

 While a component's controller is associated with a single view, it can contain sub-views defined as view partials.
 Components can also accept other views passed in as attributes.